TheRandomLabs/RandomPatches/README.md

 double tap sprint functionality to be disabled, fixing [MC-203401](https://bugs.mojang.com/browse/MC-203401).

+Additionally, RandomPatches adds a dismount key binding, which allows the dismount key to be different from the sneak key.

 RandomPatches also makes standalone modifier keys not conflict with key combinations with that modifier key, which seems to be intended Forge behavior.